Bird strike: Species

 Most bird strikes involve large birds with big populations, particularly geese and gulls in the United States.
-In parts of the US, Canada geese and migratory snow geese populations have risen significantly while feral Canada geese and greylag geese have increased in parts of Europe, increasing the risk of these large birds to aircraft.
+In parts of the US, Canada geese and migratory snow geese populations have risen significantly while Canada geese and greylag geese have increased in parts of Europe, increasing the risk of these large birds to aircraft.
 In other parts of the world, large birds of prey such as Gyps vultures and Milvus kites are often involved.
 In the US, reported strikes are mainly from waterfowl (30%), gulls (22%), raptors (20%), and pigeons and doves (7%).
 The Smithsonian Institution's Feather Identification Laboratory has identified turkey vultures as the most damaging birds, followed by Canada geese and white pelicans, all of which are very large birds.
 In terms of frequency, the laboratory most commonly finds mourning doves and horned larks involved in the strike.

-The largest numbers of strikes happen during the spring and fall migrations.
-Bird strikes above 500 ft altitude are about 7 times more common at night than during the day during the bird migration season.

-Large land animals, such as deer, can also be a problem to aircraft during takeoff and landing.
-Between 1990 and 2013, civil aircraft experienced more than 1,000 collisions with deer and 440 with coyotes.
+Vultures and geese have been ranked the second and third most hazardous kinds of wildlife to aircraft in the United States, after deer (which encroach runways and collide with aircraft taking off and landing), with approximately 240 goose–aircraft collisions in the United States each year.
+Vehicular collisions were one of the primary contributors to the near–extinction of the California Condor and remains a threat to the species following its reintroduction into the wild.

 An animal hazard reported from London Stansted Airport in England is rabbits: they get run over by ground vehicles and planes, and they pass large amounts of droppings, which attract mice, which in turn attract owls, which then become another birdstrike hazard.